 The Knowle West Alliance Facebook page will be posting regular updates.

 Shielding = people classed as clinically extremely vulnerable who are advised to take additional action to prevent themselves from coming into contact with the virus.
-If you’re clinically extremely vulnerable, you’re strongly advised to stay at home as much as possible and keep visits outside to a minimum (for instance once per day and remain outdoors).
+This group has been strongly advised to stay at home as much as possible and keep visits outside to a minimum (for instance once per day and remain outdoors).